Skip to main contentSkip to navigation

 The SA510 stores its firmware, flash translation layer (FTL), and bad block tables in a reserved region of the same Kioxia BiCS5 112-layer TLC NAND that holds user data.
 Three failure modes corrupt this region:

 1. Interrupted firmware update.
-WD Dashboard pushes an OTA update to the drive's service area.
+WD Dashboard pushes a firmware update to the drive's service area.
 If power drops or the SATA link is disrupted mid-write, the partially written modules leave the controller unable to boot.
 Users connecting the drive via USB-SATA adapters are at higher risk because bridge ICs can introduce link instability during the flash process.

 2. Sudden power loss during garbage collection.
 The controller periodically consolidates valid pages and erases stale blocks.
 If power is cut while the controller is updating the FTL metadata, the logical-to-physical mapping table is left in an inconsistent state.
 The controller cannot locate user data on the next boot.